coatyio/coaty-js/docs/man/developer-guide.md

 ### Coaty broker for development

-For Coaty application development and testing purposes, the framework includes a Mosca MQTT broker.
-You can execute the `broker` script (inside an npm script) to run this broker:
+For Coaty development and testing purposes, the framework includes the Mosca MQTT broker.
+In your own application projects, you can also use this broker for development and testing.

+As a prerequisite, add the npm modules `mosca` and `rxjs` as dependencies to your project's package.json and install them.
+The module version should correspond with the version of same modules specified in the `coaty` framework package definition as peer dependencies.

+> Note: You should **not** use this broker in a production system.
+Instead, use a
+> high-performance MQTT broker of your choice (such as VerneMQ, HiveMQ, Mosquitto,
+> or Crossbar.io WAMP router).

+The broker script provides the following options:

 ```sh
 coaty-scripts broker [--verbose] [--port <port>] [--bonjourHost <hostname>]